By TONY SEED (Originally published in March, 2019 during the US “humanitarian aid” offensive against Venezuela )

 What had so far was being done secretly now had to be admitted openly.
 The occupants of the White House let the cat among the pigeons.

-On September 14, in a profile of the Cuban doctors, Mary Murray, a NBC News producer based in Havana, reported the Cold War response of the Bush administration :
+On September 14, Mary Murray, a NBC News producer based in Havana, profiled the Cubaan doctors.
+She reported the Cold War response of the Bush administration :

 “What I’m hearing which is sort of scary is [the hurricane victims] all want to stay in Texas.
 Everyone is so overwhelmed by the hospitality.
 And so many of the people in the arena here, you know, were underprivileged anyway, so this – this [she chuckles slightly] is working very well for them.”

-Like reports from Reuters and other media, NBC contested the wild claims of the White House by praising the skills and humanity of the Cuban doctors in dealing with natural disasters like the one being experienced in the Gulf States.
+As with reports from Reuters and some other media, NBC contested the wild claims of the White House by praising the skills and humanity of the Cuban doctors in dealing with natural disasters like the one being experienced in the Gulf States.

 “Honorable Kathleen Babineaux Blanco, Governor of the state of Louisiana.